 Several studies have shown the important role of leukocytes in PRP.
 On one side, they are important for fighting infection, and on the other side, for immunoregulation.
 Leucocytes produce big amounts of VEGF.
 Considering that platelets are rich in VEGF stimulators, additional VEGF of leucocyte origin can be crucial for angiogenesis.

 Ovarian rejuvenation is a procedure which involves several steps.
-Hormone, immunologic and infective status is determined through blood tests.
+Hormone, immunologic and infectious status is determined through blood tests.
 If the results are satisfactory, the procedure can be carried out.

 - Preparation for the next phase includes measuring ovarian volume and vascularization, identifying indices which help us plan for the next stage.

-- Next phase, installation, consists in color Doppler ultrasound-guided injection of the active substance, obtained from the patient’s own blood, into the ovarian tissue, free of blood vessels.
-This intervention is carried out 2 to 4 days from the onset of menstrual bleeding, under general or local anesthesia
+- Next phase, instillation, consists in colour Doppler ultrasound-guided injection of the active substance, obtained from the patient’s own blood, into the ovarian tissue, free of blood vessels.
+This intervention is carried under general or local anaesthesia.

 Possible complications are related to the injection of blood elements into the ovary.
-The complication rate is less than 1% and can involve bleeding, punctures or injuries to the surrounding organs and complication with anesthesia.
+The complication rate is less than 1% and can involve bleeding, puncturesor injuries to the surrounding organs and complication with anaesthesia.
 Serious complications requiring hospital treatment are significantly less frequent.

 First results are to be expected in a few months and full effects are expected within 6 months.
 In the period following the treatment, standard in vitro fertility treatments are performed in a natural, modified, and stimulated cycle.
 We track all changes in hormonal, immunological and reproductive parameters and closely follow and assess the results of the treatment.